-The Student Health Center provides high-quality, primary medical care for students that become ill or experience minor emergencies while away from home.
-The Health Center delivers a wide variety of services, many of which are covered by the Student Health Fee included in the Tuition and General Fee.
-All matters between a student and the Health Center staff are confidential and, except in the case of life-threatening situations, medical emergencies, or when required by law, will not be released without the student's written consent.
-Virginia State law requires all full-time students enrolling for the first time in a four-year public institution to provide a health history and an official immunization record.
+The Student Health Center provides high-quality, primary medical care for full time students that become ill or experience minor emergencies while away from home.
+There is a co-pay for office visits, as well as a fee for certain services, labs, pharmacy and medical supplies.
+A list of fees can be found on our website@ www.wm.edu/ health.
+All matters between a student and the Health Center staff are confidential except in the case of life threatening situations, medical emergencies, severe emotional or psychological distress, or when required and/or permitted by law.